TOUR/CRUISE

 Our Iceland Travel Staff Culinary suggestions:

-The Settlement Centre in Borgarnes offers a fascinating insight into the history of the Iceland’s settlement by Vikings.
+-The Settlement Centre in Borgarnes offers a fascinating insight into the history of the Iceland’s settlement by Vikings.
 After looking at the exhibits, check out the excellent restaurant on site.
 Choose from an assortment of traditional Icelandic dishes such as fish soup and grilled lamb.
+A local favorite is the vegetarian wellness lunch buffet, featuring home-made soups, salads, pasta and bread.
+Don’t forget to leave room for a slice of homemade cake.

-The Ljomalind Country Market in Borgarnes is open daily.
-This sustainable country market was created by women from the region.
+-The Ljómalind Country Market in Borgarnes is open daily 10:00am – 18:00 (6:00pm); closed on national holidays.
+This country market was created by women from the region.
 Discover home-made treats like ice cream, candy, cheese, and jams, as well as handicrafts and herbal remedies.
+This is a nice stop for getting picnic lunch ingredients for yourself or tasty souvenirs for friends back home.

 Optionals: